More Data Can Expand the Generalization Gap Between Adversarially Robust and Standard Models: Related Work

 \section{Related Work}

 There is an existing body of work studying adversarially robust models and their generalization.
-In this section we briefly discuss some of the papers that are most relevant to our work.
+We briefly discuss some of the papers that are most relevant to our work.

 \paragraph{Trade-off between robustness and standard accuracy} What initially motivated our work is the experimental finding that standard accuracy and adversarial robustness can sometimes be incompatible with each other \citep{papernot2016towards, tsipras2018robustness}.
 These works empirically show that using more data for adversarial training might decrease the standard accuracy.
 Additionally, this decline becomes more obvious when the radius of perturbation $\eps$ increases.
-This causes a generalization gap between robust and standard models.
+This causes the cross generalization gap between robust and standard models.
 The side effect of a large perturbation has also been studied by \citet{dohmatob2019generalized} who shows that it is possible to adversarially fool a classifier with high standard accuracy if $\eps$ is large. \citet{ilyas2019adversarial} explore the relation between the perturbation $\eps$ and the features learned by the robust model.
 Their results suggest that a larger $\eps$ tends to add more weight onto non-robust features and consequently the model may miss useful features which should be learned under standard setting. \citet{diochnos2018adversarial} consider both error region setting and study the classification problem where data is uniformly distributed over $\left\{ 0,1 \right\}^d$.
 They show that under this $\ell_0$ perturbation setting the adversary can fool the classifier into having arbitrarily low accuracy with at most $\eps = O(\sqrt{d})$ perturbation. \citet{zhang2019theoretically} theoretically study the trade-off between robustness and standard accuracy from a perspective of decomposition.
 More specifically, they decompose the robust error into a standard error and a boundary error that would be affected by the perturbation.
 Their decomposition further leads to a new design of defense.
+Empirically, to deal with the reduction in the standard accuracy, \citet{stutz2019disentangling} show that if the perturbation is not large enough to push data points across the decision boundary and the resulting adversarial examples still stay within their true decision region, then the adversarial training with such examples can boost generalization. \citet{zhang2020attacks} also propose training on specifically chosen adversarial examples to reduce the drop in the standard accuracy.
+Brittleness/robustness of Bayesian Inference is studied by \citet{owhadi2013brittleness, owhadi2015brittleness1, owhadi2015brittleness2, owhadi2017qualitative}.